deeheber/Danielle-s-Blog/src/content/blog/scheduler-dlq-followup.md

 Scheduler gets `{"status": "accepted"}` in well under a second.
 The search runs in the background.
 No more DLQ.

-## Three Things That Bit Me
+## A Few Things to Watch For

 **The Strands call has to be awaited.** I was calling `agent(prompt)` inside an `async def` entrypoint, which blocks the event loop.
 Survivable when the entrypoint blocked anyway.
 But once the runtime needs to answer health checks mid-search, a blocking call starves everything.
 Switching to `await agent.invoke_async(prompt)` was required, not a style preference.

-**Hold a reference to the task.** `asyncio` only weakly references tasks from [`create_task`](https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task), so an unreferenced task can get garbage collected mid-run.
+**Hold a reference to the task.** `asyncio` only weakly references tasks from <a href="https://docs.python.org/3/library/asyncio-task.html#asyncio.create_task" target="_blank" rel="noopener noreferrer"><code>create_task</code></a>, so an unreferenced task can get garbage collected mid-run.
 That's the `_background_tasks` set above, lifted straight from the pattern in the Python docs.
 It usually works fine right up until it doesn't.

 **Keep a synchronous path.** Fire and forget is great for the scheduler and terrible for local development.
 A `"sync": true` flag in the payload runs the search inline and returns the full result.
 That's what I use for curl and the AgentCore playground.